 That’s about what you’d expect from a phone in this price range in 2018, but plenty of devices get it surprisingly wrong.
 The OnePlus 6 thankfully isn’t one of them, and based on my experience, I have no complaints about battery life.

-That said, I’d still be packing a portable battery, or at least that Dash charger, — on long travel days since you’ll typically be draining the battery more quickly than usual.
+That said, I’d still be packing a power bank (or at least that Dash charger) on long travel days since you’ll typically be draining the battery more quickly than usual.
 That’s especially true if you plan to indulge in a bit of gaming: the high specifications of the OnePlus 6 mean you’ll get great performance regardless of which game you choose to play, but don’t expect the battery to last forever when you do.

 OnePlus talks quite a bit about its Face Unlock technology, using it as justification for the phone’s notch, among other things.
 I have mixed feelings about it: it’s extremely fast and convenient, but the warning that it’s “less secure than fingerprint and password” gives me pause.

 Without the 3D facial scans and infrared sensors of the iPhone X’s version, I don’t particularly trust it to keep my phone protected from people determined to get into it.
 This isn’t a criticism of the OnePlus 6 in particular, since I feel the same way about any non-Apple facial recognition on smartphones right now.

 In the end, while I enjoyed the simplicity, I chose to disable it in favor of fingerprint and PIN security.
 When I’m crossing borders I disable fingerprint authentication on my phones as well, but that’s a conversation for a different day.

 The fingerprint sensor on the back of the OnePlus 6 is in a sensible place, and my finger always finds it straight away (especially when the phone is in a case, due to the cutout for the cameras and sensor).
 It’s not as tall as that found on many other phones, however, and I have noticed a few more failed reads than usual.
 It’s still rare, though, and the vast majority of the time, the screen unlocks immediately.

 Warranty and Support